 T/4 John Kovach Jr. was born on October 7.
 1922, in Gypsum, Ohio, to John Kovach Sr. and Margaret Kovach.
-When he was a child, his parents separated and his three sisters and he lived with their mother in Church Hill, Tennessee.
-The family would later live at Step 99 Portage Township, Ottawa County, Ohio.
-John worked as a laborer with the Civilian Conservation Corps.
-John enlisted in the Ohio National Guard’s Tank Company that was headquartered in Port Clinton.
-In September 1940, the tank company was federalized and designated C Company, 192nd Tank Battalion.
+When he was a child, his parents separated, and his three sisters and he lived with their mother in Church Hill, Tennessee.
+The family would later live at Step 99 Portage Township, Ottawa County, Ohio, where he worked as a laborer with the Civilian Conservation Corps.
+At some point, John enlisted in the Ohio National Guard’s Tank Company which was headquartered in Port Clinton.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.